Vibration Free is an independent consultancy

 No job is too big or small!

 Vibration Free is based in Oxfordshire and is easily accessible to the M40 (near junction 10) and the M1.
-Our workshop facility has various balancing machines that handle rotors up to 3000kg, a small machine shop and training room.
+Our workshop facility has various balancing machines that can accomodate rotors from a few grams up to 3000kg, a small machine shop and training room.
 Two car ramps are available for in-situ vehicle analysis.

 Vibration Free founder and Chief Engineer Steve Smith has a back ground in marine engineering where he gained experience in all things mechanical, electrical and marine.

 He then moved onto working for IRD Mechanalysis and a world of vibration and dynamic balancing.
 This brought Steve a wealth of experience in the field of vibration analysis and dynamic balancing, involving all manner of applications – from 300 tonne power station turbine rotors to satellites.

 Through his interest in dynamic balancing, Steve became involved in motorsport.
 He was involved in balancing the Le Mans Jaguar V12 engines and early turbo charged Cosworth touring cars.
 Steve left IRD to manage a condition-monitoring group within a service and repair company, and was introduced to new analysis tools – infrared thermo graphic cameras, oil analysis and high voltage partial discharge analysis – all used to support customer condition monitoring programmes.
 Following this was a move to the oil and gas industry with a prominent consulting house, applying maintenance strategies to new build oil platforms.

 In 1998, with a desire to get his ‘hands dirty’ again, Steve started his own balancing business – concentrating on the machine tool sector.
 The move to Oxford in 2001 (and near to all things motorsport) resulted in a surge of motorsport projects.
 Steve’s own motorsport successes and reputation for engines that “sing”, brings work in from all classes and formula, right up to the F1 businesses.